 Supply Chain Map is the way to express large system from points of origin to points of consumption in a simple to understand manner.
 Information from the annual report is also used to produce Apple Supply Chain Map.

 Apple Inc purchases raw materials from various sources then get them shipped to assembling plant in China.
 From there, the assembler will ship products directly to consumers (via UPS/FedEx) for those who buy from Apple’s Online Store.

 For other distribution channels such as retail stores, direct sales and other distributors, Apple Inc will keep products at Elk Grove, California (where central warehouse and call center are located) and supply products from there.
 At the end of a product’s life, the customer can send products back to nearest Apple Stores or dedicated recycling facilities.

 What does it feel like to be “Apple Inc”?
 One journalist indicated that the life of Apple Inc is fairly easy by utilizing its negotiation power.
 Believe me, Apple Supply Chain has very high risks.
 There are many challenges to overcome, for example;

-The above information is also from annual report.
-As you can see, most of the risks are on supply side.
+The above information is also from the annual report.
+As you can see, most of the risks are on the supply side.

 3) How Complex is Apple’s Supply Chain?